pmoorey/articles/stackdriver-tracing.md

 - Source code (the process to enable tracing for)

 ### Google Cloud Project and service account
 The Google Cloud project is used to store and visualize trace data sent by the OpenCensus libraries, as well as create metrics and reports.
-You can request a personal Google Cloud account with limited free credits.
+You can test this yourself by signing up for a personal Google Cloud account, which includes a free credit.
 Create a service account and assign the 'Cloud Trace Agent' Identity and Access Management (IAM) role.
 Create and download a key; this JSON file will be used by OpenCensus to authenticate to the Google Cloud project.
 Refer to https://cloud.google.com/docs/authentication/getting-started for a guide to authenticating to Google Cloud.

 ### Python libaries for OpenCensus